sidlavoie/EtherView/README.md

 ### To be done
 - Enable the user to set a static IP address
 - Complete the GUI, make it prettier
+- Add settings to the menu
-- Create a settings menu
+- Create a numpad for the ping interface
 - Create a disk image of a minimal RaspberryPi OS-based distro which runs the python app in a kiosk mode (only app at boot)

 ### Nice to have (maybe will be done, but are not the current focus)